nkabbara/nkabbara.github.io/docs/books.md

 ## [How to Read a Book](/books/how-to-read-a-book) <small style="font-size: 0.4em">by Adler , Van Doren</small>

-You know how when you buy a book you open it to page one and start reading until you're done?
+You know how when you buy a book and you open it to page one and start reading until you're done?
 Well, you're missing out on a much richer and more enlightening reading experience.
-There's a better way.
+There's a better way...